Noeda/sst/README.md

 Here are some use cases I've used this for so far:

-  1) stop unwanted telemetry (my original motivation; in late 2025 I touched a JavaScript framework with some particularly facetious attitude about telemetry and got annoyed :-)
+  1) stop unwanted telemetry (my original motivation; in late 2025 I touched a JavaScript framework with a particularly facetious attitude about telemetry and got annoyed :-)
   2) sandbox my own applications.
 I especially do this with software that I have to deal with and that is exposed to the Internet; e.g. Minecraft servers, <insert your latest 21st century Web/JavaScript thingamajig framework>-based applications.

 I consider this to be, at best, one layer of defense, and I think at the moment